Acacia, The Graceland University Yearbook

 The name Acacia was suggested by student Peter T. Chosokabe of Japan.
 This is how he explained his recommendation:

 The word shall be well compared to the distinction of our college annual; the virtue of acacia to the virtue of Graceland College; the perfume of acacia to the sweet memories of old students; its euphonious sound to the peaceful atmosphere of the college location.

 In its 100-plus-year history, the Graceland yearbook has been published in different styles, formats and sizes.
-It’s been published in weekly sections with the student newspaper (1923), quarterly and with a plastic binder (1970), and with a vinyl record (1959 and 1961) as small as 7 ¾” wide by 8 ¼” tall and as large as 9” wide and 12” tall.
+It’s been published in weekly sections with the student newspaper (1923), quarterly and with a plastic binder (1970), and with a vinyl record (1959 and 1961) as small as 7 ¾” wide by 8 ¼” tall and as large as 9” wide by 12” tall.